 - Plagiarism can result in expulsion from your academic institution

-The problem is that students today are faced not only with increasing pressure and a consequent temptation to plagiarise but also with the potential to plagiarise being ever more available, via the Internet amongst other things, plagiarism is on the increase.
+The problem is that students today are faced not only with increasing pressure and a consequent temptation to plagiarise, but also with the potential to plagiarise being ever more available via the Internet - for these reasons, plagiarism is on the increase.

-The consequences of plagiarism could seriously endanger your academic career because your record will follow you, and should you be compelled to leave your course of study, then you will find it extremely difficult to obtain a place elsewhere because no college or university will want a student who has proved themselves to be dishonest and unworthy.
-These may seem very harsh words but it is no exaggeration to say that for a moment of foolishness you may well be sacrificing your academic career.
+The consequences of plagiarism could seriously endanger your academic career because your record will follow you: should you be compelled to leave your course of study, you will find it extremely difficult to obtain a place elsewhere because no college or university will want a student who has proven themselves to be dishonest and unworthy.
+These may seem very harsh words, but it is no exaggeration to say that for a moment of foolishness, you may be sacrificing your entire academic career.

-Should you be embarked on a longer piece of work, such as a dissertation or thesis, and plagiarise, the work will probably be destroyed.
-In fact, in these cases, your work will be scrutinised even more carefully for any instance of plagiarism and the consequences of any plagiarism discovered will be even more severe because originality is the basis of this type of high-level research and you will be required to produce work of publication standard.
+Should you be caught plagiarising on a longer piece of work, such as a dissertation or thesis, the work will probably be destroyed.
+In fact, in these cases, your work will be scrutinised even more carefully for any instance of plagiarism and the consequences of any plagiarism discovered will be even more severe because originality is the basis of this type of high-level research, which is expected to be of publication standard.